Support for landowners - subsidised poplar and willow poles

 For additional planting advice, visit the Poplar & Willow Research Trust website for a series of videos providing information ranging from site selection to planting and managing poplars.

 In response to increasing demand for locally produced plant material, the regional council established its own poplar and willow nursery to support the soil conservation and water quality improvement programmes.
 Initial work began in 2011 following the closure of the Hunters' Stix poplar nursery located at Parakao, Mangakahia Valley.

 Site development and planting of rootstock began in winter 2013 with the planting of the first block.
-Since then council has established plantings each winter and the nursery now covers approximately 13 hectares, working towards covering an area of 20 hectares.
+Since then council has established plantings each winter and the nursery now covers approximately 13 hectares, working towards 20 hectares.

 A selection of willows has also been grown to cater for hillside, gully and stream bank stabilisation.
-These will be available in a range of sizes from 3m tree willows poles down to 1m shrubby willows stakes.
+These will be available in a range of sizes from 3m tree willow poles down to 1m shrubby willow stakes.

 Interested individuals, groups and organisations are encouraged to contact:

 Poplars & Willows Nursery Team